Ptujec/LaunchBar/Color-Actions/README.md

 ## Miscellaneous

 - [System Color Picker by Sindre Sorhus](https://sindresorhus.com/system-color-picker) puts the system color picker in a nice little app, with some helpful additions.
 - Want to learn more about the Color Picker?
-[Macmost has you covered.](https://www.youtube.com/watch?v=u8Q0vLzjAjU)
+[Macmost](https://www.youtube.com/watch?v=MQqntlvhGLg) and [robinwood](https://www.robinwood.com/Catalog/Technical/OtherTuts/MacColorPicker/MacColorPicker.html) have you covered.

 ## Download